I just found out about them, but they’ve been around for 20 years.

 I haven’t given up on it though.
 I thought next time I’ll boil, then bake it, but I think the boiling might alter the taste for the worse.
 So maybe I’ll marinate 1 inch slices in vinegar, salt and spices overnight, then bake it in barbecue sauce.
 I’ll let you know the result when that happens.

 The vegan shrimp and crab are out.
 They both smelled like imitation shrimp and crab, but the taste didn’t match the smell.
 The texture of the shrimp was too rubbery, and the crab too hard.
-No matter what I did to them, I couldn’t alter the texture, whereby it resembled in any way the imitation crab I’ve eaten, and the shrimp, except the appearance didn’t come close.
-But maybe that’s how the Asians like it.
+No matter what I did to them, I couldn’t alter the texture, whereby it resembled in any way the imitation crab I’ve eaten, and the shrimp, except for the appearance neither one came close to the real shell fish.
+But maybe that’s how Asians like it.

 The vegan duck is another story.
 I didn’t have to alter it at all.
 I didn’t follow the cooking instructions, since they didn’t appeal.
 So I made a submarine sandwich with it.
 Delicious!
 Wish I had bought more.
 Usually I don’t like 5 spice ( a spice they used in the duck), but with this it worked.
 It wasn’t overwhelming.
 Maybe next time I’ll go the barbecue route, or maybe teriyaki.
 Though this duck is labeled as teriyaki, it didn’t taste like teriyaki – it just tasted good.
 I image that teriyaki Asian is different than teriyaki American.